 Shared hostels are perfect for socializing and meeting other travelers.
 These usually have rooms with multiple beds and shared bathrooms.

 - Pariwana Hostel Cusco: This popular hostel offers shared and private rooms.
-It has a central location and is known for its festive atmosphere and comfortable facilities.
+It has a central location and is known for its fun atmosphere and comfortable facilities.
+Address: Calle Quera 270, Cusco 08002

 Budget Hostels in Cusco